-NCLEJ has a strong and storied history of partnering with and supporting the efforts of low-income people and grassroots groups.
-We use impact litigation to enforce the rule of law, protecting entitlement to a wide range of public benefits, and further wage justice.
-We are applying this successful experience in a growing range of economic, social, and racial justice issues.
+NCLEJ has a strong and storied history of utilizing impact litigation to enforce the rule of law, protect entitlement to a wide range of public benefits, and further justice.

-Litigation promotes the accountability of both government agencies and private actors, helps focus broader public attention on the injustices imposed on low-income people, reveals structural inequities, and can be an important part of broader campaigns to achieve economic justice.
-Our litigation has helped tens of thousands of vulnerable families and individuals to improve their lives.
+- Litigation promotes the accountability of both government agencies and private actors, helps focus broader public attention on the injustices imposed on low-income people, reveals structural inequities, and can be an important part of broader campaigns to achieve economic justice.

-Our litigation program involves leading or co-counseling impact litigation across the country in cooperation with or at the request of local advocates.
+- Our program involves leading or co-counseling impact litigation across the country with or at the request of local advocates.
 We marshal the participation of local or national public interest programs and the private bar where appropriate.
 We also educate and support colleagues across the country engaged in similar advocacy.